-It’s the best when poured over both vanilla ice cream and strawberry ice cream or on top of a simple cheesecake.
-The kids enjoy it as a topping on their buttermilk pancakes or waffles, along with a whole lot of whipped cream!
+Drizzle it over a scoop of vanilla ice cream or strawberry ice cream, swirl it into a simple cheesecake or pile it high atop buttermilk pancakes or waffles, along with a whole lot of whipped cream!
 Strawberry crepes with cream cheese crepe filling are next-level amazing with the addition of this scrumptious sauce.

 Homemade strawberry sauce is basically foolproof.
 It’s made with just 2 ingredients, strawberries and sugar, and the butter and lemon are completely optional!
 Trust me, it’s that easy and yet makes a major taste impact.
 Keep this recipe on hand, because as much as we love it during the summer, it’s for sure a year-round staple!

 As easy as this recipe is, I’m excited to share it because I know there are many home cooks and busy parents out there who are always looking for quick and easy, budget-friendly ways to create their favorite sauces, dressings, and dips that way they can avoid the store-bought stuff.
 So, here we are!

 Combine sliced strawberries and sugar together in a bowl and allow it to sit.
 The sugar will draw out the natural juices from the strawberries and sweeten everything up nicely.
 It’s so good, you’ll want to eat it right out of the bowl!